thewebkid/v-colorpicker/README.md

-# v-colorpicker
+# v-cpicker
 Over the years, many color pickers have been built...

-...And this is one of them.
+ this is one of them.

+ NPM did not allow me to name this v-colorpicker

+ let's move on...

 ## Installation
-    npm i --save v-colorpicker
+    npm i --save v-cpicker

 ### Initialize in main.js
-    import colorpicker from "v-colorpicker";
+    import colorpicker from "v-cpicker";
     Vue.use(colorpicker);

 ### Usage example